 Governmental Funds - The School's basic services are reported in a Governmental Fund, which focuses on how cash flows into and out of the fund and the balances left at year-end that are available for future spending.
 The Governmental Fund financial statements provide a detailed, short-term view of the School's operations and the services it provides.
 Governmental Fund information helps to determine whether there are more or fewer financial resources that can be spent in the near future to finance the School's programs.
-Because this information does not encompass the long-term focus of the government-wide statements, reconciliations are provided (page 19) to explain the differences between the Governmental Fund Statement of Revenues, Expenditures and Changes in Fund Balance and the Statement of Activities (page 20).
+Because this information does not encompass the long-term focus of the government-wide statements, reconciliations are provided (page 19) to explain the differences between the Governmental Fund Balance Sheet and the Statement of Net Position and between the Governmental Fund Statement of Revenues, Expenditures and Changes in Fund Balance and the Statement of Activities (page 20).
 These funds are reported using the modified accrual basis of accounting, which primarily measures cash and other financial assets available to satisfy current liabilities.